OpenTTD/OpenTTD/docs/multiplayer.md

     - click add server
     - type in the ip address or hostname
     - if you want to add a port use :<port>
+ - If you want to play and you have the invite code of the game server you want connect to.
+    - click add server
+    - type in the invite code
  - Now you can select a company and press: "Join company", to help that company
     - Or you can press "Spectate game", to spectate the game
     - Or you can press "New company", and start your own company (if there are